-If you’d like to learn more about the structure of a TV pilot script, please join me for my webinar “The TV Pilot Beat Sheet: From ABC to AMC to HBO to Netflix” presented by The Writers Store.
+If you’d like to learn more about the structure of a TV pilot script, please join my on-demand webinar “The TV Pilot Beat Sheet: From ABC to AMC to HBO to Netflix” presented by The Writers Store.
 You can also learn more about me and my Story Maps method at actfourscreenplays.com.

 Good luck and happy writing,